This is part 2 of the pokeqt series, where I do poker-related things because I liked a girl who do.

 But, that is only for the optimal $c$!

 Yes, but we can get a good estimate just by taking the statistics of the current samples.
-Or, just set $c=1$ if $p$ and $q$ are close enough, in which they are!
+Or, just set $c=1$ if $p$ and $q$ are close enough, which they are!

 So with $c=1$, the current algorithm would go something like this: